Compliments, complaints and suggestions

 If you are not happy with the outcome of your complaint, then you can request that the complaint be passed to the Head of Service.
 In this case, you will receive a response within 20 working days of your request being received.

 If your complaint is a Housing complaint at any stage during your complaint you can ask for a designated persons assistance to help resolve your complaint with the Housing Service.
-They can try and assist you in resolving the complaint or they can refer the complaint straight to the Housing Ombudsman.
+They can try to assist you in resolving the complaint or they can refer the complaint straight to the Housing Ombudsman.

 If you are still dissatisfied with the outcome, then you can complain directly to the Local Government Ombudsman, or the Housing Ombudsman for Housing related complaints.
 The ombudsman investigates complaints made regarding injustices which arise following poor administration by local authorities.